svin24/svin24.github.io/content/blog/Commercial-forks-of-FOSS-projects.md

 ---
-title: On commercial forks FOSS projects
+title: On commercial forks of FOSS projects
 date: 2021-12-18
 ---